AbdulAhadSiddiqui11/AbdulAhadSiddiqui11/README.md

 <div align="center">
 Hi there, I'm <strong>Abdul Ahad Siddiqui</strong>, a <strong>Software Engineer</strong> 🚀 from India. <br />
+I'm a passionate learner who's always willing to learn and work across technologies and domains 💡. <br />
-I ❤️ to solve real world problems using techology. <br />
+I love ❤️ to explore new technologies and leverage them to solve real-life problems ✨. <br />
+I'm currently into Web Development 🕸️ and working on a few side projects. <br />
 I'm open to full time, software engineer roles. 👨🏻‍💻 <br />
 </div>